Frequently Asked Questions for

 Back up Manually

-Log in to the RabbitMQ Management UI as the admin user you created.
+Log in to the RabbitMQ Management UI as the admin user that you created.
+For instructions about how to do so with or without OAuth enabled, see Using the RabbitMQ Management UI.

 Select export definitions from the main page.